 Modern occlusion is (re)introduced

 Later, at the beginning of the 20th century, occlusion therapy was re-introduced extensively into clinical practice in amblyopia.
 Sattler started to use an eye patch as we know today, although he suggested the occlusion for at least several days continually – contrary to what is known today.
 What he was completely correct about, though, was the fact that occlusion is the most effective in children up to the age of 6-8.
 At roughly the same time Weckert proposed the use of spectacle occluder instead of an eyepatch, and this technique was generally more accepted by children than Sattler’s eyepatch.
-In the coming decades, an extensive debate about the benefits and duration of occlusion was being gone on and the top-notch professionals back then could still not have agreed completely whether amblyopia is caused by strabismus or vice versa.
+In the coming decades, there was an extensive debate about the benefits and duration of occlusion, and the top-notch professionals back then could still not agree completely whether amblyopia is caused by strabismus or vice versa.
 They also started to recognize the potential side effects of prolonging occlusion (occlusion amblyopia, increased strabismus and the loss of binocularity) and therefore started to experiment with patching only a few hours per day.